Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Related Work

 \section{Related Work}

 Vehicle dynamics modeling is a thoroughly investigated subject for both passenger autonomous driving and autonomous racing.
 Physics-based vehicle dynamics models can vary greatly in complexity, ranging from simple point-mass to single-track (bicycle) models, to complex multi-body models \cite{commonroad}.
 Kinematic and dynamic single-track models are commonly used for vehicle dynamics modeling because they offer a good balance of simplicity and accuracy~\cite{7039455}.
 However, the accuracy of such models correlates with the accuracy of the model coefficients, which are often difficult to identify and tune \cite{9098865}.
 Researchers have explored a variety of system identification approaches to learn the parameters of physics models through observations of the vehicle's motion. \cite{6882826} describes a method to estimate the coefficients for a vehicle's drivetrain model and \cite{pacejkasysid} focuses on identifying tire coefficients.
-Such methods often make a simplifying assumption that the model coefficients are time-invariant, which does not hold true in autonomous racing where coefficients may vary due to changes in racecar setups or tire wear throughout a race.
+Such methods often make a simplifying assumption that the model coefficients are time-invariant, which is not valid in autonomous racing as coefficients may vary due to changes in racecar setups or tire wear.
 Hybrid models that use a combination of data-driven and physics-based approaches have also been proposed. \cite{JainBayesRace2020, 8754713, ning2023scalable} use Gaussian Processes to correct the predictions of a simple physics model to match observed states. \cite{COSTA2023104469} addresses the same problem using a DNN.
-These approaches can capture time-variant dynamics but lack interpretability and provide no guarantees that corrected predictions will make physical sense.
+These approaches capture time-variant dynamics but lack interpretability and do not ensure that corrected predictions will make physical sense.